analogueorm/analogue/readme.md

 $post->addComment($comment);

 $postRepository = Analogue::repository('Acme\Posts\Post');

 $postRepository->store($post);

 echo $post->id; // '1'
 ```

-And that's it.
+And that's all.
+Nice isn't it ?

-Behind the scene, *Analogue* parse the Post object for any relationship defined in the corresponding EntityMap and will create & link any related Entity.
+*Analogue* repository acts as an Aggregate for your entities & relationships.
+That means in the previous example, during the call to the store method, both the Post and the Comment were created in the database.

 ## Creating custom Repositories